boolean-uk/tdd-cohort-manager-challenge/README.md

 The Cohort Manager should be able to support the following interactions

 [x] Create a cohort with a cohort name
-[…] Search for a cohort by cohort name
+[x] Search for a cohort by cohort name
 [x] Add student to a specific cohort
 [x] Remove a cohort by cohort name
 [x] Remove student from a specific cohort